 5. Forget it's Christmas and just have a day off...

 ...because why should this day off be different to any other day off?!
 Make the most of the free time to do whatever you want.
 Fancy sitting in your pjs all day working through a cheeseboard?
-Down for binge watching all five seasons of House of Cards?
+Down for binge watching every single series of Friends?
 Want to work your way through an entire bottle of Bailey’s while singing along to Christmas songs in manner of Bridget Jones?
 Or just up for making yourself an elaborate feast of all your favourite dishes (hell yes to potato waffles followed by mac and cheese) then spending the rest of the day napping?
 DO IT.